Back to Resources

 If you are a US citizen or Green Card holder, the standard tax residency change does not apply in the usual way.
 The US taxes its citizens on worldwide income regardless of where they live.
 Moving to the UAE does not change your US tax obligations.

 UAE company and residency setup still has value for US persons for banking, business structure, and estate planning.
+A UAE freezone company can provide operational flexibility, and UAE residency gives access to the country's banking system, which many US entrepreneurs find useful for international business.
 But the tax residency change as typically described does not fully apply.

 Part 3: The Transition Period